catguo/catguo.github.io/README.md

-# catguo.github.io
+# My Personal Website
-my personal website
+This is my first foray into building a simple portfolio website from scratch.